 This guide was made possible by contributions from: Fonds NutsOhra, Erfocentrum, VGnetwerken and VKGN in the Netherlands.

 Unique lists external message boards and websites in order to be helpful to families looking for information and support.
 This does not imply that we endorse their content or have any responsibility for it.

 This information guide is not a substitute for personal medical advice.
 Families should consult a medically qualified clinician in all matters relating to genetic diagnosis, management and health.
 Information on genetic changes is a very fast-moving field and while the information in this guide is believed to be the best available at the time of publication, some facts may later change.
-DDX3X is an emerging syndrome, so what we know about its effects will increase a lot in the next few years and Unique will do its best to regularly update this guide.
-The text was written by Dr Lot Snijders Blok, MSc, MD, Department of Human Genetics, and Dr Tjitske Kleefstra, Clinical Geneticist, Nijmegen Medical Center, Netherlands, and the leaflet was compiled by Unique with the participation of Dr Laura van Dussen, MD (Erfocentrum), Marloes Brouns-van Engelen (Erfocentrum), Professor Conny van Ravenswaaij-Arts (UMC Groningen) and Mieke van Leeuwen (VGnetwerken).
+Unique does its best to keep abreast of changing information and to review its published guides as needed.
+The text was written by Dr Lot Snijders Blok, MSc, MD, Department of Human Genetics, Radboud University Medical Center, Nijmegen, the Netherlands and the leaflet was compiled by Unique with the participation of Dr Laura van Dussen, MD (Erfocentrum), Marloes Brouns-van Engelen (Erfocentrum), Professor Conny van Ravenswaaij-Arts (UMC Groningen) and Mieke van Leeuwen (VGnetwerken).
 With special thanks to Annet van Betuw (VanBetuwAdvies), Marja de Kinderen (PROK Project management and training), Joyce Schaper (Chromosome Foundation) and Sarah Wynn, BSc(Hons) PhD DIC (Unique).

-2016 Version 1 (PM) v1.1 (CA) v1.2 (CA) Copyright © Unique 2020 Rare Chromosome Disorder Support Group Registered in England and Wales Charity Number 1110661 Company Number 5460413
+2016 Version 1 (PM)